City Services - What's Open?

-All non-essential jury trials are currently being scheduled in November 2020 or later.
+Non-essential jury trials will begin in November 2020.
 If someone is called to serve as a juror, they should call the number on their summons to confirm their final juror instructions.
-Jury rooms have been modified to allow for six feet of distancing, face coverings are required, and rooms have been sanitized and are not in use except for essential jury trials.
+Court space for jury selection has been modified to allow for six feet of distancing, face coverings are required and will be provided, and all rooms have been sanitized.

-Effective July 20, the court will resume normal course for processes related to late fees, collections, and license suspensions.
+Effective July 20, the court resumed normal course for processes related to warrants, late fees, collections, and license suspensions.

 The court has created several ways to resolve citations remotely: